 You must report a crash to a law enforcement agency if there is an injury, a death or property damage of \$1,000 or more to any one person's property, or property damage of \$200 or more to government property (example: signs, guard rails, etc., [government vehicles, if \$1,000 or more damage]).
-The law enforcement agency will file an accident report with DMV.
-If the law enforcement agency does not investigate the crash or file a report, you need to file the report within ten days of the accident or crash.
-Driver Report of Accident forms are available on the DMV website, from law enforcement agencies and most insurance agencies.
+The law enforcement agency will file a crash report with State Patrol.

+If the law enforcement agency does not investigate the crash or file a report, you need to file the report online at www.wisconsindot.gov/Pages/safety/crsh-rpt/default.aspx within ten days of the crash.